BAK2K3/covid-dashboard/README.md

 # Acknowledgements

-* The concept for this project was devised from my love for all things data related; the ultimate goal was to produce an application that I would want to use myself.
+* The concept for this project was devised from my love for all things data related; the ultimate goal was to produce an website that I would want to use myself.
 * Thank you to my wife, for her relentless patience and support.
 * Thank you to my mentor, Dick Vlaanderen, for his encouragement and guidance.
 * Thank you to Jim Morel, the current Slack Channel Lead for the User Centric Frontend Development, and Bim Williams, a CI Alumni, for the time they've taken throughout the development process to discuss and brainstorm with me.